beh10000/Liteswap/README.md

 ```bash
 npx hardhat test
 ```
-3. Create a `.env` file with your configuration:
+3. Prepare for Sepolia testnet deployment by creating a `.env` file with your configuration:

 ```bash
 SEPOLIA_PRIVATE_KEY=your_testnet_private_key